Satellite flare: Uncontrolled satellites

 When a satellite goes out of control, it becomes possible to predict only a trajectory of its pass, while it becomes virtually impossible to accurately predict any flaring.
 These non-operational satellites are also described as "tumbling".
 This category includes many rotating rocket bodies, some failed Iridium satellites, ALOS satellite (which can produce flashes up to −10 mag), etc.

 The most important and valuable information about tumbling satellites is the period of flashes.
 It can vary from 0.5 seconds (rapidly rotating objects) to a minute or more (slowly rotating objects).
 Other important characteristics are the amplitude of changes in brightness and period of repetition of these changes.

 Observation

+Satellite flares are visible in this timelapse of the Hello, World photo sequence taken from the Artemis II spacecraft.
+Below the flaring satellites, aurorae, airglow, afterglow, and lightning are also visible.

-While satellites may be seen by chance, there are websites and mobile apps which provide location-specific information as to when and where in the sky a satellite flare may be seen (for controlled satellites), or trajectory of a tumbling satellite's pass (for uncontrolled satellites) in the sky.
+While satellites may be seen by chance, there are websites and mobile apps this provide location-specific information as to when and where in the sky a satellite flare may be seen (for controlled satellites), or trajectory of a tumbling satellite's pass (for uncontrolled satellites) in the sky.

 Reflections from satellites and other human space objects are sometimes reported as unidentified flying objects (UFOs), and are often a result of repetitive observations in an isolated area of the sky over a short time period.